emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: wise92.html

+    A stop-and-copy garbage collector updates one-bit reference counting with essentially no extra space and minimal memory cycles beyond the conventional collection algorithm.
+Any object that is uniquely referenced during a collection becomes a candidate for cheap recovery before the next one, or faster recopying then if it remains uniquely referenced.
+Since most objects stay uniquely referenced, subsequent collections run faster even if none are recycled between garbage collections.
+This algorithm extends to generation scavenging, it admits uncounted references from roots, and it corrects conservatively stuck counters, that result from earlier uncertainty whether references were unique.

 * .. _WW95:

   David S. Wise, Joshua Walgenbach.
 1996. "`Static and Dynamic Partitioning of Pointers as Links and Threads <http://www.cs.indiana.edu/ftp/techreports/TR437.pdf>`_".
 SIGPLAN.
 Proc.
 1996 ACM SIGPLAN Intl.
 Conf. on Functional Programming, SIGPLAN Not.
 31, 6 (June 1996), pp. 42--49.